Neutrinomic/NTC/README.md

 Warning: You need to send above 0.2 NTC or it will be ignored.

 Fee: 0.1NTC is charged when topping up.
+0.005 NTC ledger fee.

 When you send NTC to the given text ICRC top-up address, the NTC will be burned and the canister will receive cycles.